-The asbestos exposure area is quite restrained in the case of a boilerman, because his responsibilities were focused only to a restricted area where the boilers were located.
-So, a boilerman was exposed to this dangerous mineral whenever he worked with components like pumps, valves, insulation, coatings or even seals.
+The asbestos exposure area is quite restrained in the case of a boilerman because his responsibilities were focused only on a restricted area where the boilers were located.
+So, a boilerman was exposed to this dangerous mineral whenever he worked with components like pumps, valves, insulation, coatings, or even seals.

 According to William R. boilerman on USS Compton DD-705, this occupation involved a lot of dangers: "There were a lot of asbestos-contaminated components around us.
 And what made it even more dangerous was the fact that the rooms were not ventilated enough so that we can breathe fresh air".
 He is now suffering from an asbestos-related illness.